thomasmarsh/python-turtle/turtle.md

         line.draw(blarney)
 ```

-Deleting the second `for` loop line was all it took.
+Deleting the second `for` loop line was all it took since it was identical to the first.
 The body of the second loop was already at the right indentation level.
 Convenient.
+Now instead of drawing the lines in two passes, there will be only one pass during which we draw two lines at a time.

 But this code looks a little funny.
 We're assigning and reassigning the `line` variable within the loop.
 In fact, this is some common code that can be refactored.
 Let's define our own line function.
 Before we fill it in, let's decide how we'd like to use it.

 We're really like to say, as close as possible to the English, is "draw a line from A to B" without having to write all that `Point` and `Line` stuff over and over again.
 So, this is our ideal `moire_lines`